Tyba Forecast API Walkthrough

 Note: Subhourly forecasts are only available for the real-time product (“rt”) and require specifying forecast_type = "rolling-24hr".

-The following parameters are used for fetching subhourly forecasts:
+The parameters for subhourly forecasts are:

 • predictions_per_hour (int): The number of predictions made per hour (e.g., 4 for 15-minute intervals).